UselessPickles/diamondtel-m92-bluetooth/hardware/README.md

 ### Negative Voltage Converter (TL7660)

 This component produces a -5V power supply from the main +5V power supply.
-This is necessary for the [Differential Amplifier](#differential-amplifier-ina105).
+This is necessary for the [Differential Audio Driver](#differential-audio-driver-drv134).

 ## Detailed Circuit Diagrams